Ivan Krastev in conversation with Philipp Dietachmair – Part 5

 PART 5 – Culture and Politics

 Let us briefly look back to the beginning of this conversation, when we discussed about the starting point of our programmes end of the 90s and the very different political context back then.
 What can we expect for the next 15 years?
 You already spoke about the new transformative power of the situation in the EU Neighbourhood which, as it were, forces itself upon Europe.
-During an ECF event called the Dwarfing of Europe in 2013, political analyst Ranabir Samaddar of the Calcutta Research Group tried to describe the EU and its Neighbourhood with an image of two concentric circles: the inner circle (the EU), he said, would inevitably come into motion once the outer circle (the neighbouring countries) started moving.
+During a European Cultural Foundation event called the Dwarfing of Europe in 2013, political analyst Ranabir Samaddar of the Calcutta Research Group tried to describe the EU and its Neighbourhood with an image of two concentric circles: the inner circle (the EU), he said, would inevitably come into motion once the outer circle (the neighbouring countries) started moving.
 It seems that we have arrived at exactly such a situation.
 Do we have to anticipate that during the next 15 years our collaboration with cultural initiatives outside but also inside the EU will be determined by a more and more unpredictable and in some fields even dangerous context?

 Until now we have been looking at ourselves as transformers in a certain way.
 Cultural managers and the cultural policies of the European Union and its countries have been acting as if they were in a classical science-fiction story, in which they are going to an alien planet and transform the people there.
 We now understand that first, by transforming them you are changing yourself.
 But then, the people that you are transforming also have an idea how to make you different.
 The European Union in the way we knew it is not here anymore.
 It is going to become something else.
 But it doesn’t mean that there is not going to be a European Union, only that everything is going to be different.
 So, it’s not about having found right or wrong answers to the questions we had fifteen years ago, the questions as such are changing.
 From this point of view, the success of any cultural programme for me is determined by coming up with the right questions.